Aset Penerbit

 Flooding in a localised area with a rapid onset, usually as the result of relatively short intense bursts of rainfall.

-A number of participants, supervisors and/or assistant supervisors, located, gathered or classed together for the purpose of completing a part or whole of an activity.
+A number of students, supervisors and/or assistant supervisors, located, gathered or classed together for the purpose of completing a part or whole of an activity.

 Where a nominated person responsible for supervising others during all or part of the activity is in the vicinity but unable to intervene immediately.

-The party that has legal responsibility for managing a particular environment.
+The party that owns and/or has legal responsibility for managing a particular environment.
 This may include the power to restrict access or place conditions and/or requirements on access.
-Includes managers of rivers, waterways and other bodies of water (also see land owner).
+Includes managers of rivers, waterways and other bodies of water.

-A systematic application of management policies, procedures and practices, in a series of actions or steps taken in order to achieve a particular end.
+A systematic application of management policies, procedures, and practices, in a series of actions or steps taken to achieve a particular end.

-Has the qualifications, skill, experience and technical knowledge to instruct the activity.
+Has the required qualifications, skill, currency and technical knowledge to instruct the activity.

-Includes any location where medical emergency assistance is more than one hour away by road and/or air.
+Includes any location where medical emergency assistance is more than one hour away by road, air or water.

-Anyone who has accepted the responsibility to act in a supervisory role at the planned activity.
+Adults who have accepted the responsibility to act in a supervisory role at the proposed activity.
+Can include (but is not limited to) teachers, education assistants, external providers and parents.

 5. Related documents